jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 What next?
 How do we turn it into a never-racist chatbot?

 Unfortunately, I don't have the complete answer.
-Given that this is the key goal of a whole subfield of ML, it would be ludicrous to expect me to!
+Given that this is the key goal of a whole subfield of ML, it would be ludicrous to expect otherwise!
 However, the idea that it might be possible is not unpopular; many researchers in the FATML community are already working along these lines (see, for example, [He et al 2019](https://arxiv.org/abs/1908.10763)).
 My main hope for this blog post is that it serves as a sort of negative result, ruling out approaches which involve learning unbiased models, and thus freeing up any researchers thinking about that direction to focus on more promising avenues.